cncf/memorials/dan-kohn.md

 ## Andrew Randall

 Dan had an outsized impact on so many of us.
 The community he built, that I was part of, is a legacy that most of us can only aspire to.
 Despite everything he had achieved, he was remarkably down-to-earth; he had a knack for putting everyone around him at ease, making you feel genuinely welcomed with a ready smile and laugh (that laugh!).
 It was a privilege to have known Dan, and been a small part of his life journey.
 Godspeed, Dan.

+## Saiyam Pathak

+I met Dan for the first time this year when he came to India with his kids, I have talked to him on slack a few times and he has always motivated me, answered my queries and always encouraged me to do better.
+The things that he did for CNCF is remarkable due to which it has grown to become the best.
+His work has always inspired everyone to be a better human being.
+Thank you, Dan.